3400-17/Bootstrap-Theme/milestones/milestone2.md

 After we had our robot working, we tried several other maze configurations and our robot was able to successfully navigate them all!

 ### Video
+As seen in the video, the robot is able to detect walls and make decisionsn based on what walls it sees.
+It also is able to adjust itself with the line sensors to make sure that it stays on track.
+Lastly, it can detect the presence of other robots directly ahead of it and stops in its tracks.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2NvHqhuAE28" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Code